Registered Massage Therapy

 What to Expect from Massage Therapy?

-Many people have a good idea of what to expect from traditional massage therapy, whether they’re coming for a relaxation massage or to treat a specific condition or injury.
-All of our Registered Massage Therapists (RMTs) at Varsity Natural Health have highly professional training and a broad spectrum of experience in providing these types of treatments.
+Many people have a good idea of what to expect from traditional massage therapy, whether they’re coming for a relaxation massage, to treat a specific condition or injury.
+All of our Registered Massage Therapists (RMTs) at Varsity Natural Health Center have highly professional training and a broad spectrum of experience in providing these types of treatments.
 However, our therapists are also extremely good at providing medically informed treatment for those populations and conditions which many may think fall outside the ‘normal’ purview of massage therapy.
 Such things include, but are not limited to:

 • Massage for all stages of pregnancy (pre- and post-natal care)